joseorono/color-palette-manager/docs/to-do.md

 - [ ] Generate gradients
 - [ ] Accessibility utilities (contrast checker, WCAG compliance)
 - [x] Abstract palette preview generation (currently tied to a modal)
-- [x] Abstract export functions for all formats
+- [x] Abstract export functions for all formats (refactored to class-based structure)
+- [x] Database queries abstraction (refactored to class-based structure with static methods)
 - [ ] Move color conversion functions to use color-conversion.ts and add tests (there are some inside components).

 ---